Fashion in the Yuan dynasty: Haiqing

-Another distinctive form of male Mongol Yuan court robe is a robe with underarm openings, which is referred as “all- weather” robe by Zhao Feng or Haiqing (海青) in post-Yuan dynasty texts.
+Another distinctive form of male Mongol Yuan court robe is a robe with underarm openings, which is referred as "all- weather" robe by Zhao Feng or Haiqing (海青) in post-Yuan dynasty texts.
 The robe has long sleeves and the underarm opening is on the seam which joins the sleeves to the body of the robe.

 This form of robe is portrayed in the painting Khubilai Khan Hunting by Liu Guandao; in the painting, the Haiqing worn by some of the male attendants or hunters and by Empress Chabi.
 The functionality of the underarm openings is not completely clear, but it might have been related to the weather as slipping the arms through the underarms openings could create a sleeveless robe.
 The wearer could also slipped out his arm out of the underarm openings to allow for a greater ease of movement as depicted by an archer in green Haiqing in the painting Khubilai Khan Hunting.

 Dahu / Short-sleeved outer robes

 There were various types of banbi in the Yuan dynasty: straight collar short shan with half-sleeves (直领短衫), a half-sleeved long robe (changpao 长袍) with a cross-collar closing to the right (jiaoling youren 交领右衽), which is specifically called dahu), and square-collar long robe (方领对襟长袍) with half-sleeves.
-Following pre-Yuan dynasty fashion, the Mongols wore short-sleeved outer robes (dahu) over their long-sleeved robes.
+Following pre-Yuan dynasty fashion, the Mongols often wore short-sleeved outer robes (dahu) over their long-sleeved robes.

 Dahu was also introduced in the late Goryeo from the Yuan dynasty where it became known as dapho.
 A derivative of the Mongol dahu of the same name continued to be worn in the succeeding Ming dynasty; the Ming dynasty dahu was also bestowed to the Joseon court.
 Similar forms of short-sleeved robes worn over outer robes can also be found in artwork and illustrations of the Ilkhanate and in other countries in the later centuries.